st0pli/LafTools/docs/pt/README.md

 - Altamente integrado com UI produtiva
 - Imagens Docker disponíveis e edição portátil
 - Ajudantes extras, como notas, manuais, etc.

-# 🌱 O que há com o nome?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Visualização